What are Laspeyeres and Paasche Indexes?

 Difference between Laspeyres vs Paasche Index

 Though these two measures appear similar, there is a slight difference in their methodology of calculation.
 This slight difference leads to many more differences between the Laspeyres vs Paasche Index.
 These differences are with regard to their results and interpretations.
-In this article, let us attempt to understand and appreciate those differences between the Laspeyres Vs Paasche Index.
+In this article, let us attempt to understand and appreciate the differences between the Laspeyres Vs Paasche Index.

 German Economist, Etienne Laspeyres, was the first to come up with the Laspeyres Index method 1871.
-And, German Statistician, Paasche Hermann, was the first to come up with the Paasche Index method 1874.
+And German Statistician, Paasche Hermann, was the first to come up with the Paasche Index method 1874.

 Basis of Calculation

 As said above, both the indexes use the prices of commodities in the observation year and the base year.
 However, the weights or the quantity of commodities they consider make them very different from each other.

 Laspeyres Index uses the base year quantities as weights.
 And the Paasche Index uses the current year quantities as weights.

 So, we can say Laspeyres Index calculates how much the same amount of commodities or services in the base year would cost in the observation year.
 And the Paasche Index considers how much the observation period commodities would have cost in the base year.
 In simple words, the Laspeyres Index calculation approach is from bottom to top approach (base year to observation Year).
 At the same time, Paasche Index does exactly reverse – observation year to base year.